chriseppstein/mongo-ruby-driver/docs/REPLICA_SETS.md

 ### Read slaves

-If you want to read from a seconday node, you can pass :read_secondary => true to ReplSetConnection#new.
+If you want to read from a secondary node, you can pass :read_secondary => true to ReplSetConnection#new.

     @connection = ReplSetConnection.new(['n1.mydb.net', 27017], ['n2.mydb.net', 27017], ['n3.mydb.net', 27017],
                   :read_secondary => true)